Pheonix14/Phoenix-Share/readme.md

 4. On the upload page, select the file you want to share and click the "Upload" button.
 5. Once the upload is successful, you will be provided with a download link and a QR code for sharing.
 6. Share the download link or QR code with others to allow them to download the file.
-7. The file will be automatically deleted from the server after a set period of time.

 ## Customization

-- You can customize the upload limit by modifying the `uploadLimit` variable.
-- You can customize auto deletion time by modifying the `setTimeout` variable.
 - To change the server port, update the port number in `config.json` file.
 - To change the domain, update the domain url in `config.json`.
 - To change the cookie secret, update the secret key in `config.json`.